mbcarbonetto/qiime2-session/hands-on-pricust2.md

 - Every task that you will perfom is marked with &#x1F536;

-- Questions to further analyse results will be marked with :question:

 ### 0. Data set and input files

 &#x1F536; You will need to download the reference files we will use in this session from this [link](https://github.com/mbcarbonetto/qiime2-session/tree/master/picrust).
 Please download both files:*reference.fna.qza* and * 	reference.tre.qza*.